 Our Economics BSc graduates work in a variety of fields including national and local Government, banking, insurance, industry and education.
 Our graduates are also able to immediately start working in business or management as a career or in more specialised functional areas such as accounting or marketing.

 Studying a BSc Economics degree can also lead to careers in fields such as the Civil Service, government (national and regional) and management consultancy.
-Graduates from this economics course can choose to progress onto a full-time, part-time or distance learning course.
+Graduates from this economics degree can choose to progress onto a full-time, part-time or distance learning course.
 Postgraduate study will enable you to focus your studies in specialist areas, or can give you a general management qualification such as the MBA.

 University Facilities